DeadmanXXXII/HotWalletHeist/README.md

   requires: null
 ```

-Here's a detailed walkthrough to help answer the questions from the PCAP file and artifacts you've provided.
+Here's a detailed walkthrough to help answer the questions from the PCAP file and artifacts provided.
 Here's a structured approach for each question, with insights into what to look for in the PCAP traffic and what tools to use.

 ---